-The latest concepts of fuzzy measure are presented.

-Some measures are relevant to understand the process of inference, even when these are neither additive nor monotone.
-Proposals for non-monotone measures on fuzzy sets (entropy and specificity) are mentioned and are classified.

-Some of the main measures to understand the information on the premises or conclusions in approximate reasoning are presented and classified in the context of the last concepts of fuzzy measures.
+This paper presents an overview of the evolution of the concept of fuzzy measure.
+Some of these are relevant to understand the process of inference, even when these are neither additive nor monotone.
+Proposals for non-monotone measures on fuzzy sets (entropy and specificity) are presented.
+They can be considered to be measures of information on the premises or conclusions in approximate reasoning.
+Finally some results are discussed on a monotone measure on fuzzy relations to understand whether or with which logics is the modus ponens generalised when making fuzzy inference.